Applies to:

 Scarlett 18i20 4th Gen

-On Scarlett 18i20 4th Gen, you can change which digital port will send and receive S/PDIF By changing the S/PDIF mode.
+On Scarlett 18i20 4th Gen, you can change which digital port (RCA or Optical) will send and receive S/PDIF by changing the S/PDIF mode.

-At dual band sample rates the maximum number of channels that can be transmitted over a single optical ADAT connection is 4 - Dual ADAT mode lets you transmit up to 8 channels in total (i.e. 4 channels for each optical port).
+At dual-band sample rates (88.2/96 kHz), the maximum number of channels that can be transmitted over a single optical ADAT connection is 4; Dual ADAT mode lets you transmit up to 8 channels in total, 4 channels for each optical port.

 Clarett 4Pre and 8Pre (+, USB, and Thunderbolt)

-On Clarett 4Pre and 8Pre, you can change which digital input you are using to receive S/PDIF.
+On Clarett 4Pre and 8Pre, you can change which digital input port you are using to receive S/PDIF (RCA or Optical) with the “S/PDIF Source” option in the Focusrite Control Settings menu (cog/gear icon).

 RCA is the default setting.
 Use this when you need to send an S/PDIF signal to the Clarett using a coaxial (RCA) connection.
-See also: How do I use RCA S/PDIF inputs and outputs?
+See this article for reference: How do I use RCA S/PDIF inputs and outputs?

 The optical ports will still send and receive ADAT signals (audio and clock).